College of Health Solutions policies

 eAdvisor tracking

-In addition to being in university good academic standing, all students in the College of Health Solutions must adhere to ASU critical tracking coursework, per the pertinent major map.
-For more information on critically tracked courses, students should review the major map for their degree program.
+In addition to being in university good academic standing, Health Solutions students must adhere to critically tracked requirements.
+For more information on critically tracked courses, students should review the My Major Map progress for their degree program, which is accessible through My ASU.
 Students are off track if they fail to meet one or more critical requirements, as stated in terms 1-4 of their major map, in a given fall or spring semester.
 All off-track students receive a hold that requires them to meet with their academic advisor and set a plan for getting back on track with their degree program.

 Students who remain off track for two or more consecutive semesters may be required to change majors.